microsoft/healthcare-apis-samples/docs/HowToLoadData.md

   - change the connection string to your storage account
   - change the client app credentials
   - change the event hub connection string (only if the IoT Connector is used)
+- Compile the code
+  `dotnet publish -c Release
+  `
+- To run the app locally, navigate to the folder, "bin\Release\fhirdl", type "fhirdl" to run the app.
-- Run the commands.
-Compile the code, build a docker image, and run it.
+- Optionally, you can build a docker image, and run the app in a Docker container.

 ```
-    dotnet publish -c Release

     docker build -t fhirdl-image -f Dockerfile .

     docker run -it --rm fhirdl-image
 ```

-- Optionally, delete the docker image
+- If necessary, delete the docker image, and repeast the steps above.
 `
 docker rmi fhirdl-image
 `